-I recommend reading my blog posts.
-I talk about my inspirations and process.
-I share art-related themes, such as editing, narration, curating, and recipes.
+In my blog posts, I talk about my inspirations and process.
+I share art-related themes, such as editing, narration, curating, and working in a series.
+At the end of each post is a delicious gluten-free recipe.
 Seeing my Contemporary Quilt Art in person is always best, so check out my Exhibits page.
 There may be a show near you that I am participating in.

 I work in abstract conceptual, representational, and cartoon styles.
 No matter what style I am using, there are repeating themes explored: seasons of life, harmony, spirit, mending that which is torn, metamorphosis, response to world news, less is more, moments, relationships, and imperfection.

 In my abstract pieces, I use a combination of commercial fabrics and painted cotton and linen.
 These artworks have hand appliqué and a combination of hand and machine quilting.
 Often pieces will look imperfect and unfinished.

 My figurative pieces are more likely to be created using fusing and machine applique and quilting.
 I use a tracing of my image and work flat on a table.
 If I am not fusing, then I pin and tape things in place until I am ready to sew by hand.

 I have been using fabric as my medium for 55 years!
 My first applique wall hangings were whimsical cartoons, more doodle than commentary.
 There are still times when a cartoon says it best, even all these years later.